At a Glance

 ✨Show Your Passion for Criminology

-Express your enthusiasm for criminology and how it drives your desire to work in this field.
-Discuss any relevant projects or research you've undertaken that highlight your commitment to making a difference in criminal justice.
+Express your enthusiasm for criminology and how it relates to social justice.
+Discuss any relevant projects or research you've undertaken that highlight your dedication to the field and your desire to make a positive impact.

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the charity's new programme and its impact on clients.
-This shows your genuine interest in the role and helps you assess if it's the right fit for you.
+Prepare thoughtful questions about the charity's new criminal justice support programme.
+This not only shows your interest but also helps you gauge if the organisation is the right fit for you.